wp-plugins/hot-linked-image-cacher/readme.txt

 = Do I need to change the permission to 777 on the upload folder? =

 If you host has configured the server correctly, you won't have to.
 But if the plugin tell you the upload folder isn't writable.
 Then you have to change the upload folder to 777 (chmod 777).
-The upload folder is located under your hotlinked-image-cacher plugin folder
+The upload folder is located under your hot-linked-image-cacher plugin folder

 == Screenshots ==